Sign up for Funding Circle newsletter!

 Some programs, such as Quickbooks Self-Employed, Xero, and Freshbooks can connect to your bank accounts, allowing you to easily record and categorize each of your expenses.
 They may even have mobile apps you can use to take pictures of receipts that can then be stored alongside the expense.

 If you don’t have a good system in place, you might misrecord or completely miss out on deductible business expenses, which brings us to the next tax mistake…

 Prinzi says many business owners don’t realize what’s deductible because they’ve only had experience with their individual tax returns.
 There might be a lot more leeway with what a business can purchase and deduct.
 “If a company is willing to pay for it, even if you are the company, then it might be okay,” says Prinzi.

 Some business owners might not report all their income, particularly when they receive cash for their products or services.
 No judgment — but, as you likely already know, you should report all your income.
-You may have to pay more taxes now, but it could save you money on the penalties and interest you might have to pay if you’re audited later.
+You may have to pay more taxes now.
+But, it could help you avoid small business tax issues into the future and save you money on the penalties and interest you might have to pay if you’re audited later.

 As an added benefit, having more business income could help you qualify for financing if you ever need to take out a loan to run or grow your business.
 A higher income might also allow you to command a better price if you want to sell your business.

 It can be tempting to stop making payroll tax payments if you’re faced with a cash flow crunch.
 But that could be a serious mistake with real financial consequences.